Care about security? We do too. Learn what Atlassian does and what you can do too.

-After you create a mobile policy, your users will be required to comply with your policy each time they open the Jira Cloud or Confluence Cloud mobile apps – as long as they’re logged into an account associated with your organization.
+After you create a mobile policy, your users will be required to comply with your policy each time they open the Jira Cloud, Confluence Cloud, and Opsgenie mobile apps – as long as they’re logged into an account associated with your organization.

 If a user’s device doesn’t comply with the your minimum security requirements, they’ll see a full screen message on their device explaining the changes they need to make to their device settings.
 This message is unable to be dismissed and blocks use of the app until they make the required changes.

 This example image illustrates one of the messages a user sees if their device doesn’t comply:

 The content in this message will be different depending on what requirement the device does not meet.
 Here’s an explanation of what content to expect in each part of the message: